Jojoba oil for acne is a great natural treatment.

 A product that meets this criteria is Cliganic 100% Pure Jojoba Oil (you can get it here on Amazon.com)

 Other Beauty and Skin Uses!

-- Makeup Remover – apply a small amount to your eyes and massage gently to remove eye makeup.
-You will look like a raccoon once the oil breaks up the makeup, but that is a good thing!
-It then becomes easy to remove with warm cotton pads.
+- Makeup Remover: apply a small amount to your eyes and massage gently to remove eye makeup.
+You will look like a raccoon once the oil breaks up the makeup but it then becomes easy to remove with warm cotton pads.
 This is especially good if you get dry skin around your eye area from store bought makeup removers

-- Hair – apply a tiny amount to the ends of your hair to seal split ends.
+- Hair: apply a tiny amount to the ends of your hair to seal split ends.
 Once a week apply a generous amount to the ends of your hair before shampooing.
-Soft, shiny hair!

 - Dab it onto skin over makeup for a dewy, glowing look 🙂

 - Nail care – massage into cuticles daily.
 This will make your nails shiny, the skin around them soft, and help keep your cuticles healthy (and therefore better looking!)